 - The International Investment Arbitration Moot Court Competition in Frankfurt, Germany; and

-- The International Maritime Arbitration Moot in Australia.
+- The International Maritime Arbitration Moot.

 Publish Papers and Articles

 Under the guidance of top-notch faculty, students enrolled in the International Arbitration LL.M.
 Program work on papers on cutting-edge issues in the field.
 For instance, the Advanced Arbitration Seminar, taught by Professor Jan Paulsson, and several other international arbitration seminars and workshops on the curriculum challenge students to write papers of genuinely publishable quality.